Zhangzl0304/DiffMamba/README.md

 This code extends the [DiffCMR](https://github.com/xmed-lab/DiffCMR) and [Mamba](https://github.com/state-spaces/mamba) codebase.
 Data can be found at [CMRxRecon2023](https://cmrxrecon.github.io/Challenge.html).

 ## Sample Usage
-For training, simply using `python train_DiffMamba.py`.
+For training, simply using `python train_DiffMamba.py`.remember to set your parameters and paths in this file.